-I’ve microblogged before about this on Flickr using some family photos that belonged to my mother which you can see scattered about this page.
-The Health Service is quite important in our family, This was particularly true for my mother, who was involved from the start at the sharp end.
-This is mostly about her and for her, because I’m proud of her for what she did and how she did it, it’s an important facet of our family story.
+I’ve microblogged before about this on Flickr years ago using some family photos that belonged to my mother which you can see scattered about this page.
+The Health Service is quite important in our family.
+This was particularly true for my mother, who was involved from the start at the sharp end before the NHS even existed.
+This is mostly about her and for her, because I’m proud of what she did and how she did it, it’s an important facet of our family story.

 Grace Margaret Parr was born in a two-up two-down in Cowper Road in Cambridge of working-class stock.
 Her father Percy Parr had escaped the almost inevitable male jobs in the Parr family, an agricultural worker or possibly building the railways.
 He Joined the Cambridge Militia at 15, and The Cambridge Suffolks (4th Battalion) before transferring fairly quickly to the Royal Fusiliers, he spent the turn of the century in Khartoum in the Sudan, finally leaving the army and joining the Reserve in 1907.
 Percy Married my Grandmother Jesse Northrop the same year, He became a building labourer, They weren’t quick to have children, but had three close together, Thomas, William and my mother all within three years.
 William, so the story goes died the day my mother was born, this barely a fortnight after the outbreak of what would become known as the Great War.